 For fiscal years beginning on or after January 1, 2011, we will be required to prepare our financial statements in accordance with International Financial Reporting Standards ("IFRS").
-The committee receives quarterly updates of management's progress against its IFRS conversion plan.
-In addition, the committee will review management's accounting policy decisions related to the conversion to IFRS prior to their implementation.
+The committee has received quarterly updates of management's progress against its IFRS conversion plan.
+In addition, the committee reviewed management's accounting policy decisions related to the conversion to IFRS.